Maxiviper117/360-to-planer-images/README.md

    **Solutions:**

    - Reduce the `output_width` and `output_height` to lower values.
-   - Limit the number of parallel workers by adjusting the processing parameters.
+   - Limit the number of parallel workers by adjusting the `--num_workers` parameter.
    - Ensure that your system has sufficient RAM and CPU resources.

 6. **Output Images Are Blank or Incorrectly Mapped**